jschelbert/getting-and-cleaning-data-course-project/CodeBook.md

 - `test/subject_test.txt`: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-## Variables in the original data
+### Variables in the original data
 The variables in the original data is described in detail in the file `features_info.txt` within the main folder of the data set (`UCI HAR Dataset`).

 ## Processing steps to obtain a tidy data set
 We start by reading in the file `features.txt` that contains the column names of the training set and test set files.
-For smoother handling the names we process the names via the following command which strips out unwanded characters and makes every name unique.
+For smoother handling the names we process the names via the following `make.names` command which strips out unwanded characters (to make it R compliant)and makes every name unique.
 ```R
 feature_names <- make.names(names = features_raw[, 2],
                    			 unique = TRUE,